-Jack O’Keefe came to Augusta in 2013 and in just three seasons at the helm of the men’s golf team, he returned the Jaguars to the national rankings in his first three years.
-O’Keefe enters his fourth season with the Jaguars for the 2017-18 season.
+Jack O’Keefe came to Augusta in 2013 and returned the Jaguars to the national rankings in his first three years.
+O’Keefe enters his fifth season with the Jaguars for the 2017-18 season.
 He was named head men’s golf coach at Augusta University on Dec.
 2, 2013 during a press conference at the J. Fleming Norvell Golf House.

 Augusta University Director of Athletics Clint Bryant introduced O’Keefe to a throng of campus and community supporters at the Jaguar Golf facility.
 With his appointment, O’Keefe became the sixth full-time head coach in the program’s storied history.